go-on/wrap/README.md

 Status
 ------
 100% test coverage.
-This package is considered complete, stable and ready for production.
+This package is considered feature complete, stable and ready for production.

+It will not change (apart from documentation improvements), since all further development will be middleware in the go-on/wrap-contrib repository.

 Middleware
 ----------